 This guideline is intended to provide supplementary advice on how to compile the documents that should be provided by sponsors in an application for orphan medicinal product designation.
 It is intended to expand on the legal texts mentioned in the section "legal basis" below, but where the legal texts are in themselves sufficiently descriptive, the relevant extracts have been provided for ease of reference.
 This guideline is intended to form the basis for the format and content of a submission for designation, and should be followed unless otherwise justified.
-Once further experience with the procedure is gained, this guideline will be updated to include more detailed explanation and examples.
+This guideline will be regularly updated to include more detailed explanation and examples.